 “I believe that the industrial gases industry can make a unique contribution to these two issues.”

-On the coronavirus front, Harrison recognised the remarkable efforts that have been made by the industrial gases industry to ensure medical oxygen can reach customers, therefore saving lives.
+On the coronavirus front, Harrison recognised the remarkable efforts that have been made by the industrial gases industry to ensure medical oxygen can reach patients, therefore saving lives.

-“Our industry also has expertise that can make our planet carbon neural.
+“Our industry also has expertise that can make our planet carbon neutral.
 Covid-19 is an acute problem but climate change is a chronic issue that cannot be ignored,” Harrison expressed.

 “Although nobody planned for things to be this way, the coronavirus pandemic may have boosted the emerging role that hydrogen will play in mitigating climate change through decarbonisation.”

 Harrison then went on to talk about how different groups and countries are investing in hydrogen to create jobs, support a carbon neutral future, and help recover from the pandemic.